AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/keywords/seo-understanding-keywords.md

 title: SEO - Understanding Keywords
 exl-id: 33a350c9-7b57-4031-b916-58d2b12c1927
 ---
-# SEO - Understanding Keywords {#seo-understanding-keywords}
+# SEO - Understanding [!UICONTROL Keywords] {#seo-understanding-keywords}

 [!UICONTROL Keywords] are the backbone of your SEO strategy.
 Your goal is to be on the first page, as close to #1 as possible for keywords relevant to your business.

-The [!UICONTROL keywords] section will show you how successful your site is at achieving this and how you stack up to [your competition](/help/marketo/product-docs/additional-apps/seo/understanding-seo/seo-add-competitors.md).
+The [!UICONTROL Keywords] section will show you how successful your site is at achieving this and how you stack up to [your competition](/help/marketo/product-docs/additional-apps/seo/understanding-seo/seo-add-competitors.md).

-## Keywords - Summary View {#keywords-summary-view}
+## [!UICONTROL Keywords] - Summary View {#keywords-summary-view}

 ![](assets/image2014-9-17-21-3a44-3a25.png)